Weidmuller Terminal Blocks in Glendale, AZ

 - Close-up and wider photos of the terminal strip

-- The circuit role inside the panel, such as control, power, ground, fuse, disconnect, or test
+- What the circuit does, including power, control, ground, fuse, disconnect, or test use

-- Matching accessory needs, including jumpers, markers, end plates, partitions, or test points
+- Accessory needs, including jumpers, markers, end plates, or test points

 When should a terminal block or terminal strip be reviewed?